unahouExosite/docs/exositeready/gwe/custom_gateway_applications.md

 # A Good Example

-If you navigate to the [gmq-sine-demo](https://github.com/exosite/gmq-sine-demo "GMQ Sine Demo") you can see an example of a simple application that Gateway Engine can host and install over the air.
+If you navigate to the [gmq-sine-demo](https://github.com/exosite/gmq-sine-demo "GMQ Sine Demo") you can see an example of a simple application that GWE can host and install over the air.